FredKSchott/snowpack/docs/01-introduction.md

 ### Performance

-You can think of Snowpack like code-splitting with Webpack or Rollup.
+You can think of Snowpack like code-splitting for Webpack or Rollup.
 Dependencies are installed as single files, with all internal package files bundled together as efficiently as possible.
+Any common, shared dependencies are moved into common, shared chunks in your `web_modules/` directory.

 Max Jung's post on ["The Right Way to Bundle Your Assets for Faster Sites over HTTP/2"](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff) is the best study on HTTP/2 performance & bundling we could find online.
 Snowpack's installation most closely matches the study's moderate, "50 file" bundling strategy.
 Jung's post found that for HTTP/2, "differences among concatenation levels below 1000 [small files] (50, 6 or 1) were negligible."

-Snowpack is most performant when it comes to caching.
-Snowpack keeps your dependencies separate from your application code, and from each other.
-This allows the browser cache dependencies as efficiently as possible, and only fetch updates when individual dependencies change.
+Snowpack performs best when it comes to caching.
+Snowpack keeps your dependencies separate from your application code and from each other, which gives you a super-optimized caching strategy *by default.* This lets the browser cache dependencies as efficiently as possible, and only fetch updates when individual dependencies are updated.

+The same applies to unbundled application code as well.
+When you make changes to a file, the browser only needs to re-fetch that one file.
+This is especially useful if you manage multiple deployments a day.

 ## Installation